 If you have exhausted all of your non-invasive treatment options and are ready for a more permanent solution to neck and back pain, Progressive Spine & Orthopaedics is one of the safest and most advanced surgical destinations in New Jersey.
 With a concentrated focus on minimally-invasive and robotic procedures, we leverage the latest surgical technology, instrumentation, and equipment available to resolve your chronic pain once and for all.

-Dr. Rovner is a certified orthopedic and spine surgeon based in Englewood, NJ.
+Dr. Rovner is a certified spine and orthopedic surgeon in Edison, NJ.
 Certified by the American Board of Orthopedic Surgeons and licensed to practice in the states of New York and New Jersey, spine surgeon Dr. Rovner takes a personal approach to his practice, putting the concerns of his patients at the forefront of his practice.
 This comes with the territory of being one of the top spine specialists NJ can offer the public.